vyos/vyos-documentation/docs/interfaces/pppoe.rst

    **default:** A default route to the remote endpoint is automatically added when the link comes up (i.e. auto).

-.. cfgcmd:: set interfaces pppoe <interface> description

-   Assign given `<description>` to interface.
-Description will also be passed to SNMP monitoring systems.

-.. cfgcmd:: set interfaces pppoe <interface> disable

-   Disable given `<interface>`.
-It will be placed in administratively down (``A/D``) state.

 .. cfgcmd:: set interfaces pppoe <interface> idle-timeout <time>